 The Securities Information Processors ("SIPs"), which include the Unlisted Trading Privileges and the Consolidated Tape Association, collect fees from subscribers for trade and quote tape data received from trading centers and reporting facilities, such as the Exchange (collectively "SIP Participants").
 After deducting the cost of operating each tape, the profits are allocated among the SIP Participants on a quarterly basis, according to a complex set of calculations that consider estimates of anticipated MDR, adjustments to comport to actual MDR from previous quarters and a non-linear aggregation of total trading and quoting activity in Tape A, B and C securities in attributing MDR to each SIP Participant.
-Based on these calculations, the SIPs provide
+Based on these calculations, the SIPs provide MDR payments to each SIP Participant during the first month of each quarter for trade and quote data from the previous calendar quarter, which are subject to adjustment through subsequent quarterly payments.
+These payments can be divided into six pools (i.e., trade and quote activity in Tape A, B and C securities).

-The Exchange initially filed the proposed pricing change on April 1, 2024 (SR-Phlx-2024-16).
-The instant filing replaces SR-Phlx-2024-16, which was withdrawn on April 15, 2024.
+3 The Exchange initially filed the proposed pricing change on April 1, 2024 (SR-Phlx-2024-16).
+On April 15, 2024, the Exchange withdrew that filing and submitted SR-Phlx-2024-17.
+On April 25, 2024, the Exchange withdrew that filing and submitted this filing.